Hylance1224/R2API/R2API/ReadMe.md

 # R2API: A novel method for web API recommendation by using HGNNs with multi-task learning

-Here is the relevant dataset and open-source code for the article titled "R2API: A novel method for web API recommendation by using HGNNs with multi-task learning"
+This repository contains the dataset and source code for the paper:\
+**"R2API: A Novel Method for Web API Recommendation Using HGNNs with Multi-task Learning"**

 ## 1. R2API

-### 1.1 Environment Settup
+### 1.1 Environment Setup

 Our code has been tested under **Python 3.12.3**, and the following packages are required:

     h5py==3.11.0
     scikit_learn==1.4.2
     sentence_transformers==2.7.0
     torch==2.7.0+cu126

+We recommend setting up the environment using **Conda** to ensure compatibility and ease of installation.

+#### ✅ Step 1: Create and activate a new Conda environment

+    conda create -n R2API python=3.12.3 -y
+    conda activate R2API

+#### ✅ Step 2: Install the required Python packages

+Install all dependencies (except PyTorch) via `requirements.txt`:

+    pip install -r requirements.txt

+> ⚠️ Note: The `requirements.txt` file includes all necessary libraries **except for PyTorch**, which should be installed separately to match your system and CUDA version.

+#### ✅ Step 3: Install PyTorch manually

+Visit the official PyTorch installation page to choose the correct version for your environment.\
+For example, to install **PyTorch with CUDA 12.6**, use:

+    pip install torch --index-url https://download.pytorch.org/whl/cu126

 ### 1.2 Usage

-1.  **Package installation**

-        pip install -r requirements.txt

-2.  **Data Generation (Optional)**&#x20;
+#### ✅ Step 1: Data generation (Optional)

-    > This step can be skipped, as all necessary training and testing files have already been prepared for the experiments in this paper.
-However, if you wish to run the experiments on a new dataset, you can execute the following script.
+> This step can be skipped, as all required training and testing files have already been generated in advance.
+However, if you intend to apply the method to a new dataset, you may execute the following script.

 To generate the dataset, start Python in **command line** mode and run:

     python generate_dataset.py

-    This script uses the original files `Original Dataset/shuffle_mashup.json` and `Original Dataset/api.json` as input and performs the following operations:
+This script uses the original files `Original Dataset/programmable_mashup.json` and `Original Dataset/api.json` as input and performs the following operations:

-    *   Generates **10-fold cross-validation data** under the `training_dataset` folder.
+*   Generates **10-fold cross-validation data**  under the `dataset` folder.

 *   Creates a `data` folder containing:

     *   `API_vectors.h5` and `vectors.h5`: Sentence embedding vectors for API and mashup descriptions.

     *   `api_tag_vector.h5` and `mashup_tag_vector.h5`: Embedding vectors for API and mashup tags.

-    Each fold directory (`fold_1` to `fold_10`) includes the following files:
+Each directory under the `dataset` folder  (`fold_1` to `fold_10`) contains the following files:

 *   `RS.csv`: Test set of mashup–API pairs.

 *   `TE.csv`: Training set of mashup–API pairs.

 *   `api_tags.csv`, `Api_tag_mapping.csv`: API–tag relationships and tag–index mappings.

 *   `mashup_tags.csv`, `mashup_tag_mapping.csv`: Mashup–tag relationships and tag–index mappings.

-3.  **Model Training and Testing**
+#### ✅ Step 2: **Model Training and Testing and Evaluation metrics**

+The provided wrapper script `run.py` is designed to **automate the entire experimental pipeline**, including:

+*   Sequential training and testing on all **10 folds** of the dataset

+*   Printing **per-fold evaluation metrics** after each run

+*   Computing and printing the **overall performance across all folds**

+✅ **If you use the Conda, ensure that the Conda environment is activated before running the script:**

+    conda activate R2API

-    To train and test the model on a specific fold, start Python in **command line** mode and execute the following (in one line):
+To train and test the model, start Python in **command line** mode and execute the following (in one line):

-        python main.py --dataset fold_1
+    python run.py

-    Here, `fold_1` can be replaced with `fold_2`, `fold_3`, ..., up to `fold_10`, corresponding to the ten folds of the dataset.

-    Upon completion, the results will be saved in a folder named `output`, which contains the recommendation results for the specified fold.
+After execution, the results will be saved in the `output` folder, which includes recommendation results for the **10-fold dataset**.

-4.  **Evaluation Metrics**

-    Once training and testing are complete for a given fold, you can **evaluate the model’s performance** by calculating the corresponding metrics.
-Use the command below:

-        python metrics.py --dataset fold_1

-    **Make sure that the specified fold (**`fold_1`**, **`fold_2`, etc.) matches the one used in the training and testing step.
+&#x20;

-    You will obtain output in the following format:
+After each fold is completed, the corresponding evaluation metrics will be printed to the terminal in the following format:

     The performance of fold_1 is as follows:
     N=3 -> Precision: 0.3111, Recall: 0.6639, MAP: 0.7231, NDCG: 0.6675, Cov: 0.1798
     N=5 -> Precision: 0.2022, Recall: 0.7088, MAP: 0.7249, NDCG: 0.6823, Cov: 0.2585
     N=10 -> Precision: 0.1116, Recall: 0.7593, MAP: 0.7157, NDCG: 0.7007, Cov: 0.4032
     N=20 -> Precision: 0.0598, Recall: 0.7975, MAP: 0.7071, NDCG: 0.7123, Cov: 0.5883

-    These results reflect the performance of the model on **fold\_1**.
+These results reflect the model's performance on **fold\_1**.

+**⚠️** After all 10 folds of the programmable dataset are completed, the script will automatically display the **overall evaluation results across all folds**, using the same format as above.

 ### 1.3 Description of Essential Folders and Files